Netgazeti

 Netgazeti is an independent Georgian online media outlet established in 2010 by journalists Mzia Amaghlobeli and Eter Turadze, who had previously founded the newspaper Batumelebi in 2001.
 The establishment of Netgazeti was intended to extend its journalistic coverage beyond Batumi and Adjara, reaching a national audience.
 The outlet focuses on politics, human rights, social issues, and investigative journalism.

 Overview

 Netgazeti has been recognized for its critical reporting and in-depth analysis of government policies and regional developments.
 In 2015, the outlet received the European Press Prize.
 This award is given to those publications that, according to the German Zeit-Stiftung and the Norwegian Foundation for Freedom of Expression, "are not afraid of censorship and repression."

 Russian-language version

 In 2020, after a two-month testing phase, Netgazeti officially launched its Russian-language version.
-A significant portion of the content published by the websites of LLC Gazeti Batumelebi, Batumelebi and Netgazeti, became available in Russian, accessed from the homepage.
+A significant portion of the content published by the websites of LLC Gazeti Batumelebi, Batumelebi and Netgazeti, became available in Russian, accessed from the website homepage.

 According to Batumelebi's director, Mzia Amaghlobeli, the initiative aims to improve access to information for Georgia's non-Georgian-speaking citizens, including ethnic minorities, residents of conflict regions, and the broader South Caucasus.
 She also expressed hope that additional language versions would be introduced in the future.